 I have been told that I have no employment rights until I have at least 12 months’ continuous service with my employer – is this right?

-That employees have few or no rights as against their employer during the first year of employment is a common misconception.
+It is a common misconception that employees have few or no rights as against their employer during the first year of employment.

 - The right not to have monies unlawfully deducted from your wage;

 - Protection from discrimination on numerous grounds including race, gender and religious belief;